THE AMAZING 2001 FLOOD!

 - name withheld deliberately - who

-Janis Howard and her friend Erik were two of the people
+about him later.
+Janis and her friend Erik were two of the people

-who tried to leave, but were gone less than 10 minutes.
+who tried to leave, but they were gone less than 10 minutes.
 Their

 stayed as well, but I do not remember their names.